top of page

 • No way to be found unless you choose to be

-Messages are exchanged peer-to-peer, device-to-device.
+Messages are exchanged device-to-device.
 No central server stores your chats.
 We can’t see who you talk to, when you talk, or where you talk.
-Even SecureCrypt staff have no way to access that information—because it’s not stored, not routed, and not retained.
+Even SECURECRYPT staff have no way to access that information—because it’s not stored, not routed, and not retained.

 Core App Features